salesforcecli/github-workflows/README.md

 ### githubRelease

 > creates a github release based on conventional commit prefixes.
-Using commits like `fix: etc` (patch version) and `feat: wow` (minor version) or any valid prefix with a `!` like `feat!:` (major version) will cause the action to update the packageVersion, produce a changelog, tag and release.
+Using commits like `fix: etc` (patch version) and `feat: wow` (minor version).
+> A commit whose **body** (not the title) contains `BREAKING CHANGES:` will cause the action to update the packageVersion to the next major version, produce a changelog, tag and release.

 ```yml
 name: version, tag and github release